Do silverfish eat clothes? That's the pressing question as you find yet another mysterious hole in your favorite shirt.

 These dietary habits make silverfish opportunistic scavengers rather than dedicated fabric foes.
 In the rare instances where they turn to natural fibers, the damage is usually minimal, affecting only hidden parts of garments like cuffs, collars or seams.

-Helpful tip: Holes in clothing are most commonly caused by carpet beetles and clothing moths, or their less common counterparts like cockroaches, crickets or termites (or possibly silverfish).
+Fact: When silverfish might incidentally damage natural fibers, the damage is usually minimal and localized.
+Holes in clothing are most commonly caused by carpet beetles and clothing moths, or their less common counterparts like cockroaches, crickets or termites (or possibly silverfish).
 It’s important to correctly identify the pest to apply the most effective prevention and treatment strategies.

 Addressing common concerns